project-codeflare/adr/PCF-ADR-0008-ray-cluster-authentication.md

 ## Risks

-If upstream KubeRay doesn't accept changes to how they update the CRs status then we will likely have to switch gears and use a mutating webhook instead.
+If authenticated requests in KubeRay operator and Ray CLI aren't accepted we need to have work arounds for customers.

 ## Stakeholder Impacts